 The first step in finding a device driver for your I2C device is to look at the manufacturer’s support site.
 This can be the site for your PC manufacturer (e.g. Dell, HP, Gateway, etc.), but it can also be the site for the device manufacturer (e.g. Synaptics, Elan, Alps).

-Start with the PC manufacturer, and look for the device type (input devices).
+Start with the support site of the PC manufacturer, and look for the device type (under input devices).
 Download the driver installer and execute it to install the I2C HID device driver on Windows.

 If the PC manufacturer does not have the right driver, the next step is to try and find the manufacturer of the actual HID device and visit their support site.
 In the device properties, you can see the manufacturer in the device Details tab (In the screenshot below, “Microsoft” is listed as the manufacturer).

-The steps above will help you find and install the right device driver, but not all problems with I2C devices are solved by installing the right driver.
-The most common error solved by installing the right device driver for an I2C device is the Code 10 error (This device cannot start).
-For other device errors, look at our article on device error codes.
+The steps above will help you find and install the right device driver, but not all problems with I2C HID devices are solved by installing the right driver.
+The most common error solved by installing the right device driver for an I2C HID device is the Code 10 error (This device cannot start).
+For other device errors, look at the article on device error codes.

 Another potential problem is related to the power management of the I2C HID devices.
 Allowing Windows to control the power for a touchpad or trackpad has been a cause for problems in some cases.
 So, if your I2C HID device has recurring issues with not working properly, try the following.